decimalteam/dsc-js-sdk/README.md

-//Before send the transaction, you can calculate estimate gas price for this function const getEstimateGas = true const {tokenAddress, estimateGas} = await decimalEVM.createToken(newToken, reserve, getEstimateGas)
+//Before send the transaction, you can calculate estimate gas price for this function const getEstimateGas = true const estimateGas = await decimalEVM.createToken(newToken, reserve, getEstimateGas)
 //To calculate the fee, request the current gasPrice and multiply by the received estimateGas const feeData = await decimalEVM.getFeeData() const resultFee = BigInt(estimateGas.toString())*BigInt(feeData.gasPrice!.toString())